DataDog/documentation/content/en/developers/ide_integrations/idea/_index.md

 ---

 {{< beta-callout url="#" btn_hidden="true">}}
-  The Datadog plugin for IntelliJ IDEA is in Public Beta.
-It is intended for customers that use the <a href="https://docs.datadoghq.com/profiler/#pagetitle">Continuous Profiler</a> for their Java services.
-If the plugin stops working unexpectedly, check for plugin updates.
+  The Datadog plugin for IntelliJ IDEA is in public beta.
+It is intended for Java developers who use the <a href="https://docs.datadoghq.com/profiler/#pagetitle">Continuous Profiler</a> for their Java services.
+If the plugin stops working unexpectedly, check for plugin updates or <a href=#feedback>reach out to the team</a>.
 {{< /beta-callout >}}

 ## Overview

-The Datadog plugin for IntelliJ IDEA helps improve software performance by providing meaningful code-level insights in the IDE based on real-time observability data.
-The plugin helps reduce latency and lower cloud costs by highlighting code lines that:
+The Datadog plugin for IntelliJ IDEA helps you to improve software performance by providing meaningful code-level insights in the IDE based on real-time observability data.
+Together with the Continuous Profiler, the plugin helps you to reduce latency and lower cloud costs by highlighting code lines that:
 - consume the most CPU
 - allocate the most memory
 - spend the most time on locks, disk I/O, socket I/O, and so on

-{{< img src="/developers/ide_integrations/idea/overview.png" alt="The Datadog tool window open in IDEA" style="width:100%;" >}}
+{{< img src="/developers/ide_integrations/idea/overview1.png" alt="The Datadog tool window open in IDEA" style="width:100%;" >}}

 The plugin features:
-- Top List: Identify methods that consume the most resources
+- Top list: Identify methods that consume the most resources
-- Flame graph: visualize aggregated profile data
+- Flame graph: Visualize aggregated profile data
+- Navigate directly from the top list and flame graph to the relevant lines in your code
 - Find resource consumption broken down by method name and line number
-- Insights available from various staging and production environments
+- Gain insight into your staging and production environments

 ## Requirements